 How much can I get?

-The maximum award is restricted to the level of a Band D property.
-If you live in a Council Tax Band E to H property, you will now receive support equivalent to a Band D property.
+If you're of working age, the maximum award is restricted to the level of a band D property.
+If you live in a Council Tax band E to H property, you will now receive support equivalent to a band D property.

 Entitlements below £5 per week will not be paid.